AlexPi44/multimodal-rag-system/README.md

 4. Add observability: Prometheus + Grafana, and structured logs.
 5. Add database migrations and persistent storage for metadata (Postgres + SQLAlchemy + Alembic).

-## Contact / Contributions

-Contributions welcome.
-Please open issues or PRs describing the change.
-For questions about the scaffold or architecture, refer to the design notes in `instructions.md` included in the repository.
-# RAG-System
-RAG